CSIS-iLab/india-states/_analysis/states-update-september-14-2022.md

 **Any Other**

 **Gujarat** releases its **Cinematic Tourism Policy 2022-27**.
-The policy aims to present the state as a potential destination for film and documentary makers from Bollywood, Hollywood and regional industries.
+The policy aims to present the state as a potential destination for film and documentary makers from Bollywood, Hollywood, and regional industries.

 **Source**: [Indian Express](https://indianexpress.com/article/cities/ahmedabad/gujarat-cm-cinematic-tourism-policy-attract-filmmakers-8143146/); **In detail**: [Cinematic Tourism Policy 2022-27](https://cmogujarat.gov.in/wp-content/uploads/2022/09/CINEMATIC-TOURISM-BOOKLET-COLOUR-WEB.pdf)